Sinhika/Netherrocks/README.md

 TO DO
 -----
 * Decide if we really need more detailed configs than that.
+* if possible, add nether furnace fuel support to JEI.
 * Add shears for all metals.
 * <s>Add a nether blast furnace and a nether smoker.</s> DONE.
 * update/move wiki